Up to 60% off Designer Backpacks at the Amazon Summer Sale

 Although Amazon Prime Day is postponed indefinitely, their Amazon fashion summer sale includes white hot sales and fashion deals from loads of brands that offer a discount of up to 80% off.
 Kate Spade, Levi's, Tumi luggage and watches are among the retailer brand names that are part of the Amazon Summer Sale.

-We're expecting to see even more major deals, markdowns and discounts roll out this evening across fashion categories including dresses, luggage, sandals, sneakers, swimwear, watches, men's clothing, shoes, and jewelry.
+We're expecting to see even more major deals, markdowns and discounts roll out this week across fashion categories including dresses, luggage, sandals, sneakers, swimwear, watches, men's clothing, shoes, and jewelry.

 Plus, be sure to sign into your Prime account as Amazon Prime members get free two-day shipping on select items.